Sangyao42/web_serv/README.md

 - Host
 - Referer
-- User-Agent
-- Authorization (optional)
-- Accept (optional)

 Fields only in HTTP response:

 - Last-Modified
 - Allow
 - Location
-- Retry-After (maybe for CGI)
 - Server
-- WWW-Authenticate, Authentication-Info (optional)
+- User-Agent

+Grammer for the HTTP parser can be read [here](docs/HTTP.abnf)

 ### Supported server configuration directives